 Having everyone on board and informed before and during the implementation process may be a challenge.
 This is especially true for large organizations with various offices and departments across the world.
 Therefore, global and interdepartmental communication has to become a priority.

-10. Updates on materials, policies and procedures
+10. Updating everyone on the new materials, policies and procedures in a timely manner

 Changes should be documented and those documents should be easily accessible and shared with the employees.